 A total of 200 patients diagnosed with either type 1 or type 2 diabetes mellitus were included in this study.
-The number of male patients was slightly higher than female patients (54%, n=108) while more than half of the patients were aged from 30 -50 years old (67.5%, n= 135).
-About 50% of patients diagnosed with diabetes less than 10 years old.
-Forty-seven percent of patients had normal weight while 49.5% of patients were experiencing overweight and obesity.
-About 63.5% of patients had reduced glomerular filtration rate (n=117) while 46% of patients were experiencing albuminuria (n=92).
-The detailed characteristics of the participants are presented in Table 1.
+The number of male patients was slightly higher than female patients (54%, n =108), while more than half of the patients were aged 30-50 years (67.5%, n = 135).
+About 50% of patients had been diagnosed with diabetes less than 10 years ago.
+Forty-seven percent of patients had normal weight, while 49.5% of patients were overweight or obese.
+About 63.5% of patients had a reduced GFR (n = 117), while 46% of patients had albuminuria (n = 92).
+The detailed characteristics of the participants are presented in Table I.

-Table 2 illustrates the association of the study sample stratified by type of diabetes.
+Table II illustrates the association of the study sample stratified by type of diabetes.
 Significantly more type 2 diabetic patients were aged more than 50 years old compared to type 1 diabetic patients (100% vs. 0%, p < 0.0001, respectively).
-Moreover, most of the patients with type 1 diabetes had normal weight while type 2 diabetic patients were experiencing overweight and obesity.
+Moreover, most of the patients with type 1 diabetes had normal weight, while most type 2 diabetic patients were overweight or obese.
 The stages of kidney damage were distributed equally among both categories.
 In contrast, type 1 diabetic patients tended to have moderately increased albuminuria compared to type 2 diabetic patients (53% vs. 37%, p < 0.05).

-The pro- and anti-inflammatory cytokines levels among individuals with type 1 or type 2 diabetes
+Pro- and anti-inflammatory cytokine levels among individuals with type 1 or type 2 diabetes

-The serum cytokines level including IL-6, TNF- α , and IL-10 were assessed in patients diagnosed with type 1 or type 2 diabetes.
-Interestingly, the level of all studied cytokines was significantly decreased among type 1 diabetic patients compared to type 2 (Figure 1).
+Serum cytokine levels including IL-6, TNF- α , and IL-10 were assessed in patients diagnosed with type 1 or type 2 diabetes.
+Interestingly, the level of all studied cytokines was significantly lower among type 1 diabetic patients compared to type 2 (Figure 1).
 Therefore, further analysis was conducted to assess the influence of these cytokines among patients based on type of diabetes.
-The strength of the association between the cytokines and biomarkers such as fasting blood glucose, glycated hemoglobin, and renal function markers including (Albumin (serum and urine), creatinine (serum and urine), Glomerular Filtration Rate (GFR), and urine albumin-tocreatinine ratio(UACR) were assessed using Pearson correlation (Table 3).
-IL-6 but not other cytokines was moderately correlated with serum biomarkers observed among type 1 diabetic patients only (Table 3).
-Both fasting blood glucose and glycated hemoglobin was negatively correlated with the level of serum IL-6 in type 1 diabetic patients (r= -0.318, p<0.01 and r= -0.319, p<0.01, respectively).
-Moreover, renal dysfunction indicators such as GFR and UACR were weakly correlated with of serum IL-6 (r= -0.250, p<0.05 and r= 0.338, p<0.001, respectively).
+The strength of the association between the cytokines and biomarkers such as fasting blood glucose, glycated hemoglobin, and renal function markers, including albumin (serum and urine), creatinine (serum and urine), GFR, and UACR, were assessed using Pearson correlation (Table III).
+IL-6, but not other cytokines, was moderately correlated with serum biomarkers observed among type 1 diabetic patients only (Table III).
+Both FBG and HbA{1c} were negatively correlated with the level of serum IL-6 in type 1 diabetic patients (r = -0.318, p < 0.01 and r = -0.319, p < 0.01, respectively).
+Moreover, renal dysfunction indicators such as GFR and UACR were weakly correlated with serum IL-6 (r = -0.250, p < 0.05 and r = 0.338, p < 0.001, respectively).